AlexJReid/blog/content/posts/dynamodb-complex-queries-4/index.md

 In this post we will explore how to store and retrieve count statistics relating to the comments a product has. **We will do it without making any changes or adding new indexes.**

-We have built a commenting system that allows users to filter by any combination of rating (1-5) and a single language.
-Displaying counts for a given criteria will provide a better user experience by displaying them in the UI.
-These statistics will also allow the query planner to make more efficient queries by skipping sub-queries when the count is zero.
+So far, we have built a commenting system that allows users to filter by any combination of rating (1-5) and a single language.
+Displaying counts for a given criteria will provide a better user experience.
+The statistics will also allow the query planner to make more efficient queries by skipping sub-queries when the count is zero.

 ## New access patterns